 For old times sake I wanted to go down that section before it got flooded, so I took all my boats and borrowed a few more and invited a few non-paddling friends – my partners and optometry friends – to accompany me.
 For me a nostalgic trip, for most of them a first look at a section of the Dusi course.

 We launched all the craft at a low level bridge and started laughing: They didn’t float, they just plopped onto the sand under a millimetre of water.
 Talk about LOW water!
 We dragged the boats the length of the dam-to-be to take out about where Msinsi campsite is now, hardly getting our shoelaces wet.
+About 6km, Sheila said.

 An idea of ‘Before & After’: (better pics needed!)

 Dams destroy biodiversity.
 You lose a lot to waterski.

 Forwarded this to Richard Finlay in Oz.
 We did a similar thing as they started damming the Umgeni.
 We took a Raven 200hp outboard and launched it on the southern bank of the dam wall.
 The wall towered about 150 foot above us.
 Following the river course we went up stream around trees sticking out the water.
 Before we got there Finlay managed to hook a petrol bowser outta the concrete as he turned too sharply after we filled up Thurlow`s boat.